egor-denisov/seabattle/README.md

 A real-time game SeaBattle with the ability to play against other people or the computer.
 Built on [React.js](https://reactjs.org/) and [Socket.io](https://socket.io/).

+## Timelapse
+This project was developed from September `22 to November `22.

 ## Content
 - [Live Demo](https://github.com/egor-denisov/seabattle#live-demo)
 - [Final product](https://github.com/egor-denisov/seabattle#final-product)